We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 High volume of interest may slow down initial shipping times

 Based in New York City, Horti bills itself as a matchmaking service—one that pairs people with the perfect plants for their lifestyles.
-Horti’s ongoing subscription is specifically designed to help apprehensive new plant parents build confidence when tending to their plants, starting with more common, low-maintenance plant species and progressing to new, more time-intensive varieties.
-The commitment-free monthly subscription comes in pet-friendly or new-to-planting options as well as a general “Horti's pick” catch-all option.
+Horti’s ongoing subscription is specifically designed to help apprehensive new plant parents build confidence when tending to their plants, starting with common low-maintenance plant species and progressing to more time-intensive varieties.
+The commitment-free monthly subscription comes in pet-friendly or new-to-planting options, as well as a general “Horti's pick” catch-all option.

-Each delivery generally comes with a plant and a six-inch clay pot, with occasional accessories or exercises that will help aspiring gardeners grow their knowledge.
-(Subscribers who want to use their planters can forgo the pot or accessories and receive two “naked” plants instead.)
+Each delivery generally comes with a plant and a six-inch clay pot, plus occasional accessories or exercises that will help aspiring gardeners grow their knowledge.
+(Subscribers who want to use their own planters can forgo the pot or accessories and receive two “naked” plants instead.)

-Plans start at $23 per month.
-They are the cheapest in New York City, where subscribers can opt to pick up boxes from a Greenpoint location, and you can cancel your subscription any time before your billing date.
-Horti keeps in touch between deliveries, too.
-Just give customer service a call to troubleshoot any issues.
+Plans start at $22 per month, and you can cancel at any time before your billing date.
+Subscriptions are the cheapest in New York City, where subscribers can opt to pick up boxes from their Williamsburg location rather than having the plants shipped.
+Horti keeps in touch between deliveries—just give customer service a call to troubleshoot any issues.

-Why We Chose It: With subscriptions for as low as $5 per box, this purveyor of organic succulents and air plants brightens a home on any budget—and makes a great gift, too.
+With subscriptions for as low as $5.50 per box, this purveyor of organic succulents and air plants brightens a home on any budget—and it also makes a great gift.

 Functional add-ons available, such as heating pads